 Asterisk provides a free and open source framework for building communications applications.
-It powers IP PBX systems, VoIP gateways and conference servers used by small, mid-sized and large organizations worldwide.
-We compiled user reviews from around the web and determined that Asterisk generally has positive ratings.
-We also compared the most popular pricing options available.
+It powers IP PBX systems, VoIP gateways and conference servers used by small, midsized, and large organizations worldwide.
+We compiled Asterisk user reviews from around the web and determined that it has generally positive ratings.
+We also shared its available pricing options.

 Most Helpful Positive User Review